gangefors/docker-airdcpp-webclient/README.md

 have a WebServer.xml file in your settings folder so you need to generate one or copy the one from this repo.*

-You can generate one by running the following command.
+You can generate a WebServer.xml file by running the following command.

 `docker run --rm -it -v ~/.airdc++:/root/.airdc++ gangefors/docker-airdcpp-webclient --configure`